 The 9 Best Sewer Hose Kits

 This wiki has been updated 31 times since it was first published in February of 2017.
 Removing waste from an RV, boat, or trailer isn't anyone's idea of fun, but a top-quality sewer hose kit can make the task of emptying your gray and black water tanks a lot less odious.
 The options in our selection are quick and easy to hook up, odor- and leak-resistant, and designed to last, so you can get the job done with minimal fuss.
 Just make sure that you only dump at approved sites.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes